pennmush/pennmush/README.md

 ### Running under gdb

-If you start the game through gdb (As opposed to attaching to a running process) pass the --no-session argument to netmush/netmud to avoid detaching from the controlling terminal (Done via fork() and setsid()).
+If you start the game through gdb (As opposed to attaching to a running process) pass the `--no-session` argument to netmush/netmud to avoid detaching from the controlling terminal (Done via `fork()` and `setsid()` as part of the normal mush startup).
 If you don't know what gdb is, don't worry about this.